 How to Build a Multilingual Website: Other Details to Consider

-In the sections above are many of the major issues that must be dealt with when considering how to build a multilingual website.
+In the sections above are many of the major issues that must be dealt with when considering how to make a website multilingual.
 But those are not the only issues.
 Below are many other important details about website localization that must be considered before even starting to develop the English language site.

 In some some languages, such as Japanese, the family name comes first and then the given name.
 The order of their “first” and “last” names are switched.
 If your website has forms for your customers to fill out, does it have the capability to render the names in the way a Japanese customer expects?